 "Then how's that my fault, Johnny.
 I fought her with my fists.
 Besides, me and Yolanda had bad blood for years.
 I beat her ass up at least three times before that night.
 Eddie had go out there acting all bad."

-"Yeah, but he was doing it for you, you put him up to it, trying to please you and show you how tough he was.
+"Yeah, but he was doing it for you, Ma.
+You put him up to it, always trying to please you and show you how tough he was.
 That wasn't really him.
 That was never him.
 All he really wanted to do was paint and draw, but you always called him a sissy for wanting that."

 "He needed to be tougher, Johnny.
 He wouldn't survive out there unless he got tougher."